Three Minute Thesis (3MT)

 Since 2011, the popularity of the competition has increased and 3MT competitions are now held in over 600 universities across more than 65 countries worldwide.

-The first GW 3MT competition was in 2019 and was only available to CCAS PhD students.
-As of 2022, this competition has been expanded to include CCAS as well as SEAS PhD students!
+The first GW 3MT competition was held in 2019 and was only available to CCAS PhD students.
+Afterwards, the 2022 and 2023 competitions were expanded to include both CCAS and SEAS PhD students.
+As of 2024, the competition will be held as a University-wide competition!

 First Place = $1000